 "Haymitch, we need to make sure she wins," the Doctor said as he hurried after Haymitch, who was entering one of the twelve doors lining the wall.

 They entered a room filled with computer screens.
-The wall opposite the wall was covered in different sized screens, like a collage.
-Comfortable chairs were in front of it and a coffee table.
+The wall opposite the door was covered in different sized screens, like a collage.
+Comfortable chairs and a coffee table were in front of it.
 To the door's left and right was a buffet and a strange servant looking person.
 Beds were in a corner and a private bathroom.
 It almost looked like you could survive days in here.

 Haymitch sank into one of the chairs and said darkly, "'Fraid I can't let that happen, Doc."

 "Why not?" the Doctor asked leaning over one the other chair's back, "why not?
 She's nineteen, so I made a promise to her mother—"

 "I don't care if you made a freaking promise to Snow," hissed Haymitch, who was looking even more tired.
 "Have you ever thought that maybe there are people going in that arena that I want to win?"